 No raptor nests have been mapped within one mile of the Site (COGCC, 2020) and no migratory bird nests were observed within the Site during ecos' assessment.
 However, given the transitory nature of these species ecos recommends a nesting bird inventory immediately prior to construction to identify any new nests within the Site or within the CPW recommended buffers of the Site.
-Therefore, the Applicant will perform two surveys for migratory birds and their nests: 1) approximately one to two months prior to construction; and 2) one week prior to construction.
-If these species are found to be present, construction activities will be restricted during the breeding season near any newly identified nests to ensure the avoidance of take.
+If these species are found to be present, construction activities should be restricted during the breeding season near any newly identified nests.